hanhanwu/Hanhan_Conference_Notes/AI_NextCon2020.md

 | Lots of time series + other features | No feature engineering, able to learn complicated correlation | Able to learn complicated relation, need feature engineering | Cannot learn non-linear effect, hard to use unstructured data |

 ## 2020-02-14 💝
 As you can see, it's Valentine's day and I was sitting in the workshop whole day.
-Something was wrong with Google Cloud lab environment, my account wwas dead, so it took me some time to move everything to move to my google colab and start over.
+Something was wrong with Google Cloud lab environment, my account was dead, so it took me some time to move everything to my google colab and start over.
 Fortunately, finally finished the workshop.

 * [Tensorflow 2.0 Use Case][6]
   * Feature engineering and neural network when using Tensorflow 2.0